 ISO 9100D Internal Audit

-Internal Audits are extremely important for your QMS, and organization’s should look at them as their friends.
+Internal Audits are extremely important for your QMS, and organizations should look at them as their friends.
 Audits allow for organization’s to find ways to improve the effectiveness and efficiency of their system.
+Internal audits are designed to help the organization prepare for an external audit and certification.
+Learn more about the different types of audits.

 The AS9100:2016 standards for aerospace adopted Annex SL.
 The Annex is the same for ISO 9001:2015, but everything in bold italics was added.
 The unique additions by the aerospace standards are preceded a “*” sign.